 Although the official scoping comment period is closed, we always welcome substantive .

 The Carlsbad Field Office is also completing the Analysis of Management Situation (AMS), which will evaluate current management of BLM lands and identify opportunities for improvement.
 Both the Scoping Report and the AMS will be available for public review on the Carlsbad Field Office Website, or by mail, if requested.
-The public will have another formal opportunity to comment on the RMP when the Carlsbad Field Office publishes the Draft Resource Management Plan/Environmental Impact Statement in the Spring of 2012.
+The public will have another formal opportunity to comment on the RMP when the Carlsbad Field Office publishes the Draft Resource Management Plan/Environmental Impact Statement the first quarter of 2015.

 To be kept up-to-date on all important developments during the RMP revision process, request to be added to the RMP Mailing List.